A Generation Pure In Its Own Eyes

 God's Household

 Jesus asked: "Who then is the faithful and sensible slave whom his master put in charge of his household to give them their food at the proper time?"
 (Matthew 24:45) He thus indicated that there would be a household that would have a slave appointed to feed and take care of the members of that household.
-He would eventually hold that appointed slave accountable for how he carried out the responsibility he was entrusted with.
-The apostle Peter also indicates that God has a household.
-(1 Peter 4:17) And Paul wrote the Ephesians that they were members of God's household.
-(Ephesians 2:19) Since Jesus promised his disciples that he would be with them until "the end of the age" we can see that his household would survive until then, when he would come to inspect them.
-(Matthew 28:20; 24:46-51)
+Eventually Jesus, as the master, would hold the appointed slave accountable for how he carried out the responsibility he was entrusted with.
+The apostle Peter also clearly indicates that God has a household, and Paul told the Ephesians that they were members of God's household.
+(1 Peter 4:17; Ephesians 2:19) Jesus promised his disciples that he would be with them until "the end of the age", therefore his household would survive until the time of its inspection.―Matthew 28:20; 24:46-51.

 Where today do we find God's household?
 Is it made up of all those who profess to follow Jesus?
-Jesus himself warned that there would be many who would claim to belong to him but he would tell them, "I never knew you; depart from me, you workers of lawlessness."
-(Matthew 7:22,23) None of us want to be among those.
-Is it possible today to identify God's household and be among those who will have God's approval?
-Does belonging to God's household guarantee that one has God's approval?
+Jesus himself said that there would be many who would claim to belong to him, but he would tell them, "I never knew you; depart from me, you workers of lawlessness."
+(Matthew 7:22,23) None of us want to be among such ones.
+Is it possible today to identify God's household?
+Indeed, does belonging to God's household guarantee that a person has God's approval?

 Lessons from History

-Is it possible for God's people ever to be wrong?
-A better question might be, is it possible for them ever to be right?
-History tells us that, although Jehovah has always had those who loyally loved and obeyed him, time and again his people as a whole deflected from the pure worship and followed the way of the nations around them.
+Is it possible for God's people ever to be wrong or wicked?
+A better question might be, is it actually possible for them ever to be true and righteous?
+The pages of history tell us that although Jehovah has always had individuals who loyally loved and obeyed him, yet time and again his people as a whole rebelled against his true worship and followed the way of the nations around them.

-How about the disciples of Jesus?
-Surely they must have learned from the bad examples of the Israelites.
-Concerning some of the Christians in the first century Jude writes: "Beloved ones, though I was making every effort to write YOU about the salvation we hold in common, I found it necessary to write YOU to exhort YOU to put up a hard fight for the faith that was once for all time delivered to the holy ones.
-My reason is that certain men have slipped in who have long ago been appointed by the Scriptures to this judgment, ungodly men, turning the undeserved kindness of our God into an excuse for loose conduct and proving false to our only Owner and Lord, Jesus Christ." ―Jude 3,4.
+What about the disciples of Jesus?
+Surely they must have learned from the terrible examples of the Israelites.
+Concerning some of the Christians in the first century the disciple Jude wrote: "Beloved ones, though I was making every effort to write you about the salvation we hold in common, I found it necessary to write you to exhort you to put up a hard fight for the faith that was once for all time delivered to the holy ones.
+My reason is that certain men have slipped in who have long ago been appointed by the Scriptures to this judgment, ungodly men, turning the undeserved kindness of our God into an excuse for loose conduct and proving false to our only Owner and Lord, Jesus Christ."―Jude 3-4.

-The apostle Peter also writes: "However, there also came to be false prophets among the people, as there will also be false teachers among YOU.
+The apostle Peter likewise drew attention to the ungodly within the congregations, when he wrote: "However, there also came to be false prophets among the people, as there will also be false teachers among you.
 These very ones will quietly bring in destructive sects and will disown even the owner that bought them, bringing speedy destruction upon themselves.
 Furthermore, many will follow their acts of loose conduct, and on account of these the way of the truth will be spoken of abusively.
-Also, with covetousness they will exploit YOU with counterfeit words.
-But as for them, the judgment from of old is not moving slowly, and the destruction of them is not slumbering." ―2 Peter 2:1-3,10-22
+Also, with covetousness they will exploit you with counterfeit words.
+But as for them, the judgment from of old is not moving slowly, and the destruction of them is not slumbering."―2 Peter 2:1-3, 10-22.

-It would be too discouraging to dwell on all the various scriptures that reveal how quickly God's people deflected from the teachings of Jesus and his apostles within a few short years.
-The letters that Jesus send to the seven congregations, mentioned in the book of Revelation, help us to understand what the situation was by the end of the first century.
-(Revelation 2:1-3:22)
+It's sobering when one considers the many scriptures that reveal how quickly God's people deflected from the true teachings of Jesus and his apostles within a few short years.
+For that reason Jesus sent letters to the seven congregations, as recorded in the book of Revelation, to help us today understand what the situation was like by the end of the first century.―Revelation 2:1-3:22.

 "A Generation that is Pure in its Own Eyes"

-But what about us today?
-Surely we have learned the lessons of history by now.
-Since we believe that we are living deep in the time of the end, Paul's words in 1 Corinthians 10:11 have special meaning for us, "Now these things went on befalling them as examples, and they were written for a warning to us upon whom the ends of the systems of things have arrived."
+Surely, we today have learned the lessons of history by now and taken them to heart.
+Since we believe that we are living deep in the time of the end, Paul's words in 1 Corinthians 10:11 have special meaning for us: "Now these things went on befalling them as examples, and they were written for a warning to us upon whom the ends of the systems of things have arrived."

-"For the sake of my name I shall check my anger, and for my praise I shall restrain myself toward you that there may be no cutting you off.
+Jehovah has a day of reckoning for his people.
+He says: "For the sake of my name I shall check my anger, and for my praise I shall restrain myself toward you that there may be no cutting you off.
 Look!
 I have refined you, but not in [the form of] silver.
 I have made choice of you in the smelting furnace of affliction.
 For my own sake, for my own sake I shall act, for how could one let oneself be profaned?
-And to no one else shall I give my own glory." ―Isaiah 48:9-11;
+And to no one else shall I give my own glory."―Isaiah 48:9-11.

-"Even if our own errors do testify against us, O Jehovah, act for the sake of your name; for our acts of unfaithfulness have become many; it is against you that we have sinned." ―Jeremiah 14:7 (Ezekiel 36:22,23)
+The righteous among God's people recognize the reproach that we have brought upon God's holy name.
+We want Jehovah to act on behalf of his name, and show the whole world that not everyone that identifies himself with his name belongs to him.
+Therefore our heartfelt prayer is: "Even if our own errors do testify against us, O Jehovah, act for the sake of your name; for our acts of unfaithfulness have become many; it is against you that we have sinned."―Jeremiah 14:7; Ezekiel 36:22-23.

 A Wicked Slave Makes his Appearance

-In the world, those having authority are given titles, as Benefactors.
-But Jesus commanded his disciples, "YOU, though, are not to be that way."
-That could not be more clearly stated!
-"Faithful and discreet slave" is used as a title by those who have elevated themselves over their fellow brothers, just as "Benefactors" can refer to a title.
-Other Bibles translate it as "call themselves friends of the people" (GodsWord) "are given names of honor" (BBE) "called benefactors and well-doers" (AMP) "called good doers" (WYC) "call themselves Protectors" (NIRV).
-The Living Bible paraphrases it this way, "Jesus told them, 'In this world the kings and great men order their slaves around, and the slaves have no choice but to like it!'"
-And, according to The Message Bible, "Kings like to throw their weight around and people in authority like to give themselves fancy titles.
+The world praises and bestows titles upon those who are given authority over others in acknowledgment of their position as Benefactors.
+In contrast, Jesus commanded his disciples: "You, though, are not to be that way."
+Could that be stated any clearer?
+Yet, those who have elevated themselves within God's household over their fellow brothers have not shied away from honoring themselves with the title, "Faithful and discreet slave," in harmony with their claim that they are the Benefactors of God's people.
+Other Bibles translate it as: "call themselves friends of the people" (GodsWord); "are given names of honor" (BBE); "called benefactors and well-doers" (AMP); "called good doers" (WYC); "call themselves Protectors" (NIRV).
+The Living Bible paraphrases it this way: "Jesus told them, 'In this world the kings and great men order their slaves around, and the slaves have no choice but to like it!'"
+And, according to The Message Bible: "Kings like to throw their weight around and people in authority like to give themselves fancy titles.
 It's not going to be that way with you.
 Let the senior among you become like the junior; let the leader act the part of the servant."

-Jesus set the example in humility.
-He was in their midst as a servant.
-When one man called him "good teacher," Jesus immediately replied, "Why do you call me good?
+Jesus set the example in humility, he was in their midst as a servant.
+When on one occasion a man called him "good teacher," Jesus immediately replied, "Why do you call me good?
 Nobody is good, except one, God."
-He refused to be addressed as good, as if it were a title.
-Thus, he told his disciples, "But YOU, do not YOU be called Rabbi, for one is YOUR teacher, whereas all YOU are brothers." ―Matthew 23:8-10; Mark 10:17,18.
+He refused to be addressed as good, as a title.
+Thus, he told his disciples, "But you, do not you be called Rabbi, for one is your teacher, whereas all you are brothers."
+Jesus was the Son of God.
+How then could anyone of his disciples accept a title that Jesus himself rejected?―Matthew 23:8-10; Mark 10:17,18.

 faithful and sensible steward – NASB